 By Traci L. Suppa, Updated by Connecticut Office of Tourism

 Kindling the fires of your heart will keep winter’s chill at bay.
 Are you ready for romance?
 Here are a few uniquely Connecticut date ideas to add to your romance bucket list this winter.

 Just be sure to check with each location before venturing out, as hours may change due to COVID-19.

 Imagine this romantic dinner scene.
 Lounging in an upscale dining room, you enjoy the gorgeous hearth while waterfront views await just to your side.
 This is Fresh Salt at Saybrook Point Resort & Marina in Old Saybrook.

 The executive chef works closely with local farmers, artisans and fishermen to ensure that every dish features the freshest seasonal ingredients.
 Enjoy seasonal menus for breakfast, lunch and dinner and be sure to experience the award winning Sunday Brunch.
 Not to mention it's set right in Saybrook Point Resort & Marina, where you'll find stunning accommodations, a spa, and famed sunset views over the marina.

 Make a Toast

 Pour.
 Clink.
 Sniff.
 Sip.
 The romantic rituals of sharing a bottle of wine make visiting Gouveia Vineyards in Wallingford the perfect afternoon date.
-The Stone House winery, high atop 140 scenic acres, is a cozy spot to enjoy the fireplace while sampling from 11 award-winning wines.
+The Stone House winery, high atop 140 scenic acres, is a cozy spot to enjoy the fireplace while sampling their award-winning wines.
 You wouldn’t be the first guests to get engaged here.

 Freelance writer Traci L. Suppa and her husband went on their first date in South Norwalk.